denizgursoy/gotouch/src/customize/project-structure.md

 **`url`**: URL of template project.
 It can be a git repository `https://github.com/bff-project/bff.git` or address of `.tar.gz` file like `https://github.com/denizgursoy/go-touch-projects/raw/main/compressed/empty.zip`.
 It is a mandatory field.

+**`branch`**: Gotouch allows you clone custom branch other than main on git.
+This allows you to host all template projects in one git repository.
+This value is taken into consideration only if url is a git repository URL.

 **`language`**: For Go project, it must be `go` or `golang`.
 For other languages, it can be omitted.
 Language is appended to name while prompting project's name.